 For safety reasons, lit candles, cigarettes or incense are not permitted in the building.
 You risk your life and others if you tamper with fire equipment.
 If you bring friends into Residence you are responsible for their actions and conduct.
 Over consumption of alcohol can lead to harm or death.
 Illicit drugs are not welcome in Residence.
 Do not bring them to Residence and do not use them.
 If you are concerned about your safety or anyone else’s, talk to the RA on duty.
 Be sure to keep your door shut at all times.
 Safe decisions regarding sex require a clear mind.
 Alcohol inhibits your ability to hear and give consent.

 The Residence offers great security from the moment you pass through the controlled main entrance, until you slide your electronic card into your suite door to let yourself in.
 We believe the safety and security of our students and staff is paramount.
-To that end, we require that all visitors in the building be registered prior to entry and provide a valid piece of photo identification.
+To that end, we require that all visitors in the building be signed in at the front desk before proceeding past the lobby.
 All of the common areas are video recorded and we have staff on duty 24 hours a day.

 Safety and security is also the responsibility of every resident.
 All the safeguards and rules put in place by the Residence management and the Institution are for your safety and protection.
-Circumventing rules by lending key cards or letting in visitors without permission can only lead to problems.
-Lock your suite door at all times and do not leave your valuables unattended as neither the Residence nor the Institution is responsible for missing items.
+Circumventing rules by lending key cards or letting in visitors without permission undermines these efforts and is not permitted.
+Lock your suite door at all times and avoid leaving valuables unattended as neither the Residence nor the Institution is responsible for missing items.

 Do not leave your suite door open at anytime.
 This would include having your door “propped open”.